ff6347/c2c/README.md

 ##prerequisites
 Set up your Arduino with a LDR (light dependend resistor) and the LED like this.

-- One leg goes to the 5V pin
+- One LDR leg goes to the 5V pin
-- one leg to the analog 0 pin
+- one LDR leg to the analog 0 pin
 - connect the resistor to the analog 0 pin as well
 - connect the other leg of the resitor to the GND pin
 - connect the long leg of the LED to the 13 digital pin